perl-foundation-outreach/season-of-docs-ideas/proposal-2021.md

-* The writer will be expected also to raise new issues that pop up in their exploration of the Raku language, as well as help elsewhere in the Raku docs site, labeling and asking for clarification in new issues, for instance, helping newcomers that have creathed their first PR, or work with low-hanging fruit issues elsewhere in the documentation.
+* The writer will be expected also to raise new issues that pop up in their exploration of the Raku language, as well as help elsewhere in the Raku docs site, labeling and asking for clarification in new issues, for instance, helping newcomers that have created their first PR, or work with low-hanging fruit issues elsewhere in the documentation.